-The stratified sampling approach was used to pick the sample.
-This sample process was chosen since it is scientific and objective and has no personal bias.
-The researchers used this method to categorize Tamale Technical University students into the following faculties: Faculty of Creative Arts & Technology, Faculty of Applied Sciences and Technology, Faculty of Business Studies, Faculty of Built and Natural Environment, Faculty of Engineering, Faculty of Allied Health and Pharmaceutical Science, and Faculty Agriculture & Natural Resources.
+We selected the sample using the stratified sampling approach.
+We chose this sample process due to its scientific nature, objectivity, and lack of personal bias.
+The researchers used this method to categorize Tamale Technical University students into the following faculties: Faculty of Creative Arts & Technology, Faculty of Applied Sciences and Technology, Faculty of Business Studies, Faculty of Built and Natural Environment, Faculty of Engineering, Faculty of Allied Health and Pharmaceutical Science, and Faculty of Agriculture & Natural Resources.
 Following the stratification, a proportion of students were randomly selected from the various faculties using simple random selection, based on the number of students in each category.